Rules for Pentathlon

 - General: Keep track of which cards have been played

-- Rounds 1-3: Get rid of high cards early when you can
+- Rounds 1–3: Get rid of high cards early when you have the chance

-- Round 2: If you must take a trick, try to take one without ♣️
+- Round 2: If you must take a trick, try to take one that contains no clubs

-- Round 3: Be extra careful when high cards are played in the queens' suits
+- Round 3: Be careful when high cards are played in the suits that contain queens

-- Round 4: Start with 7s if you have them, otherwise cards near 7
+- Round 4: Play 7s first if you have them, otherwise cards close to 7

 - Round 5: Save your aces for the end of the round